Frequently Asked Questions

 If I find out at the last minute I can't attend, may I get a refund?

-No refunds will be given after May 1st.
-No refunds are made for participants arriving late, leaving early, or canceling after May 1st.
+No refunds will be given after April 15th.
+No refunds are made for participants arriving late, leaving early, or canceling.
 The application fee is non-refundable.

 May I arrive late or depart early?

-All MMF students must be in residence for the full duration of the festival, arriving on the Sunday before the festival begins, and departing after the final concert.
-MMF does not permit late arrivals, early departures, and/or absences.
-Students are required to be available for all rehearsals and performances and available every day during the festival.
+All MMF students must be in residence for the full duration of the festival.
+Students are required to be available for all rehearsals and performances.

 Room & Board